boxyhq/website/docs/jackson/sso-providers/onelogin.md

 ---
-title: Configure OneLogin as SAML Identity Provider
+title: Setup your own custom SAML application for OneLogin SAML
 sidebar_label: OneLogin SAML
 ---

-# Configure OneLogin as SAML Identity Provider
+# OneLogin SAML SSO

+In this section, we will show you how to setup your own custom SAML application for OneLogin SAML.

 ## Create Application